-Phulchowki is the highest of the hills that encircle the Kathmandu Valley, and it’s a great day excursion destination for those who do not want to spend multiple days trekking to sight the snow-capped Himalayas in Nepal.
-The hill station is located 20 kilometers from the city at an elevation of 2750 meters above sea level.
+Phulchowki Day Hike is a great day excursion destination for those who do not want to spend multiple days trekking but wish to witness the snow-capped Himalayas in Nepal.
+Phulchowki Hill is the highest hill that encircles the Kathmandu Valley standing at an elevation of 2750 meters above sea level.
 This hill station is located just 20 kilometers from the city and is well-known for providing visitors with beautiful vistas that are truly enchanting.

 "Phulchowki" means "hill full of flowers," in Nepali.
-Indeed, it is a wonderful site where the hills come alive in the springtime as the vibrant petals, painted with the hues of sunshine carpet the entire hill with its enchanting tapestry.
+Indeed, it is a wonderful site that comes alive in the springtime as the vibrant petals, painted with the hues of sunshine carpet the entire hill with its enchanting tapestry.
 Many varieties from trees to shrubs, wildflowers, and beautiful rhododendron and magnolia are in full bloom.
 Likewise, during the winter, this hill becomes a snow beauty draped in a soft, simmering white veil.

 It is a magnificent scenic spot to get away from city life for a day and be in intimate harmony with nature.
 It is a place where one may breathe fresh, pure country air while taking in breathtaking vistas of the Himalayan Mountain range.
-The hill station provides a wonderful view of high Himalayan peaks as far as Annapurna and Manaslu peaks in the far west, as well as the enormous Ganesh, Langtang, and Jugal Himal range in the middle north, with vistas of Mt.
+The hill station provides a wonderful view of high Himalayan peaks including Annapurna and Manaslu peaks in the far west, and the enormous Ganesh, Langtang, and Jugal Himal range in the middle north, as well as vistas of Mt.
 Everest and its range to the east.

-The Phulchowki Day Hike begins, with a short drive to Godawari which lies at the base of Phulchowki.
-The trail winds uphill through lush foliage and tall trees, passing through a few small farm communities.
-The journey progresses through the dense vegetation till the summit of Phulchowki Hill, the highest point in the area offering a bird's eye perspective of Kathmandu valley and nearby villages, as well as unexpected Himalayan views.
+The Phulchowki Day Hike begins, with a short drive to Godawari which lies at the base of the hill.
+The trail winds uphill through lush foliage and tall trees, passing through a few small farms and villages.
+The journey progresses through the dense vegetation till the summit of Phulchowki Hill, the highest point in the area offering a bird's eye perspective of Kathmandu Valley and nearby villages, as well as astonishing Himalayan views.

-Aside from the breathtaking views of Kathmandu Valley and the surrounding stunning sceneries and Snow Mountains, the area is also well-known for bird-watching.
-You can see a variety of birds such as Rufous-gorgeted, Yellow-browed Tit, Chestnut-headed Tesia, Rufous-bellied Niltava, Red-billed Leiothrix, different species of butterflies, and wild animals, resulting in the hill as an excellent site for botanists and naturalists.
-The hikers can also observe the religious ceremony happening at the Phulchowki Mai Temple which is seated on this hilltop during the months of March-April.
+Aside from the breathtaking views of Kathmandu Valley and the surrounding stunning sceneries and Snowy Mountains, the area is also well-known for bird-watching.
+You can see a variety of birds such as Rufous-gorged, Yellow-browed Tit, Chestnut-headed Tesia, Rufous-bellied Niltava, Red-billed Leiothrix, different species of butterflies, and wild animals, resulting in the hill as an excellent site for botanists and naturalists.
+The hikers can also observe the religious ceremony happening at the Phulchowki Mai Temple which is seated on this hilltop during March or April.

-In a nutshell, the Phulchowki Day Hike allows visitors to explore the natural rich sceneries and biodiversity in such a calm and peaceful trail, which indeed make their holiday splendid, and memorable, keeping aside adventure and enjoyments.
+In a nutshell, the Phulchowki Day Hike allows visitors to explore the naturally rich sceneries and biodiversity on such a peaceful trail, which indeed makes their holiday splendid, and memorable, with soft adventure and enjoyment.

 Phulchowki Day Hike Highlights

-- Sublime views of the Himalayas such as the Annapurna ranges and Gaurishanker
+- Sublime views of the Himalayas such as the Annapurna ranges and Gaurishankar

 - The peaceful and rich Botanical Garden